-Rationale
+1. Rationale

-In order to continue improving standards and outcomes within the Academy it is important that assessment data is accurate and used effectively to target improvements across all year groups.
+1.1 In order to continue improving standards and outcomes within the Academy it is important that assessment data is accurate and used effectively to target improvements across all year groups.

-- Levels entered onto the SIMS system must reflect the students' abilities, performance and progress at any a given point in their education. - Accurate assessments can then be used to monitor possible progress and outcomes, ensuring that necessary actions and interventions can be implemented to make sure students achieve expected outcomes.
+Levels entered onto the SIMS system must reflect the students' abilities, performance and progress at any a given point in their education.

+Accurate assessments can then be used to monitor possible progress and outcomes, ensuring that necessary actions and interventions can be implemented to make sure students achieve expected outcomes.

-Use of Assessments to inform progress
+2. Use of Assessments to inform progress

-Key Stage 3
+2.1 Key Stage 3

-- Assessment data reported will be based upon performance in class, homework and ALL end of unit assessments up to the point of reporting. - All assessments should be based on Programmes of Study set out in schemes of work and Level Descriptors as set out in the National Curriculum. - Assessments must be appropriate to the students' abilities, but allow students to clearly demonstrate their abilities and progression to higher levels.
+- Assessment data reported will be based upon performance in class, homework and ALL end of unit assessments up to the point of reporting. - All assessments should be based on Programmes of Study set out in schemes of work and supported by Level Descriptors and expectations set out in department assessment documentation. - Assessments must be appropriate to the students' abilities, but allow students to clearly demonstrate their abilities and progression to higher levels.

-Key Stage 4 and Key Stage 5
+2.2 Key Stage 4 and Key Stage 5